 Of course, you should never take my or anyone else's advice as written in stone.
 If they look good on you and you love the way they feel and look, buy 'em.

 It's the way you wear your clothing that makes your chic pants, not the other way around.
-Learn how to make everything you wear chic fashion.
+Learn how to make everything you wear chic clothing.